This post may contain affiliate links.

 Our usual style is to road trip our way around the states and we’ve covered some big distances.
-We drove from Canada to the Keys down the east coast, made it as far as New Orleans driving east to west, and, of course, we’ve spent a lot of time in Orlando Florida.
+We drove from Canada to the Keys down the east coast, made it as far as New Orleans driving east to west, and, of course, including New York, we’ve spent a lot of time in Orlando Florida.

 USA Travel Blog

 We always love road-tripping in the USA, the country is well set up for this style of travel.
 We’ve found it to be a fairly affordable country to visit, certainly cheaper than Australia and most of Europe.

 What Are Our Favourite Places in the US?

-We really loved New Orleans, all the Disney Parks, Amish Pennsylvania, taking an airboat ride in The Everglades and my husband loved New York.
-It was too cold for me, we arrived there during the polar vortex.
+We really loved the Deep South, particularly New Orleans in Louisiana, all the Disney Parks (Disneyland Resort in Anaheim California and the 4 DisneyWorld parks in Florida, Amish Pennsylvania, taking an airboat ride in The Everglades and my husband loved New York.
+It was too cold for me, as we arrived in the city during the polar vortex.

-Our US content is sadly lagging behind our rest of the world content, I’m using lockdown to rectify that!
+Our US content is sadly lagging behind our rest of the world content, I’m using lockdown to rectify that.

 Food in the USA

 If you are American you probably don’t realise that the foods you think of as everyday are new and interesting to those of us not born in The States.

 For us, eating chilli cheese dogs, sloppy joes, and Philly cheesesteaks is a new and fantastic experience.